 - Rich in B Vitamins: Cauliflower provides a wide array of B vitamins to the diet including thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), vitamin B6, folate (B9 – not to be confused with folic acid), and the brain boosting nutrient choline.

 - Good for the Heart: Cruciferous vegetables like cauliflower have been found to significantly improve blood pressure and kidney function.
 This is due to the presence of sulforaphane, which researchers believe helps improve DNA methylation, a critical function to protect cellular viability and normal gene expression especially within the delicate lining of the arteries.

-- Anti-inflammatory: Cauliflower contains anti-inflammatory compounds like indole-3-carbinol (I3C).
+- Anti-inflammatory: Lastly, cauliflower contains anti-inflammatory compounds like indole-3-carbinol (I3C).
 Early research suggests that it may help prevent inflammatory responses in the body at their most basic level.

-Here’s a simple recipe to start you out with that can be used as a light main meal, a side dish for a real steak dinner, or topped with a fried egg for “steak and eggs” veggie style!
+Below is a simple recipe to start you out with that can be used as a light main meal, a side dish for a real steak dinner, or topped with a fried egg.
+This third variation makes for a vegetarian “steak and eggs” dish!